 The lorikeet forest is a very popular exhibit, and guests are given the chance to feed the cute, colorful birds.
 Visitors also have the opportunity to touch a moon jelly, stingray, or a nurse shark, if you dare.

-If you want to enjoy the beauty of the Pacific Ocean without getting sandy, a visit to the grassy Bluff Park is a must do.
+If you want to enjoy the beauty of the Pacific Ocean without getting sandy, a visit to the grassy Bluff Park is a must-do.
 The bluff's paved sidewalk makes it a favorite spot for romantic sunset walks and picnics that can be enjoyed on the green.

-There is a carousel, and an arcade, and rentals for powerboats, Jet Skis, electric boats, kayaks, sailboats, and more can be arranged right from the marina.
+Shoreline Village's boardwalk is dotted with funky shops, family-friendly attractions, restaurants, and bars, all along the Shoreline Marina.
+There is a carousel, an arcade, and rentals for powerboats, Jet skis, electric boats, kayaks, sailboats, and more can be arranged right from the marina.
 The village also hosts live music on most summer weekends and during the Christmas season.

 Wheel Fun Rentals offers surreys, pedal karts, bikes, tandems, tag-a-longs, and strollers at Shoreline Village and stand-up paddle boards at Rainbow Harbor Dock 10.
 You can also book a Segway tour around the Shoreline Marina and Rainbow Harbor area, as well as an extended tour that goes past the Queen Mary.

 Many other creatures are also commonly spotted while searching for whales and can include common, bottlenose, Risso's, or Pacific white-sided dolphins, stingrays, and pinnipeds.

-During the Christmas season, visitors flock to the island to see the decorated houses along the water and take in the festive boat parade that goes past the outer and inner islands.Continue to 9 of 31 below.
+During the Christmas season, visitors flock to the island to see the decorated houses along the water and take in the festive boat parade that goes past the outer and inner islands.